canonical/k8s-snap/docs/src/snap/index.md

 You can find out more about Canonical Kubernetes on this [overview page] or see a more detailed explanation in our [architecture documentation].

+For deployment at scale, Canonical Kubernetes is also available as a [Juju charm][]

 ![Illustration depicting working on components and clouds][logo]

 ---